 Upgrade to a Better Amazon Messaging System

 Don’t limit yourself to the handful of customer service tools on Amazon.
-Try Zendesk, Freshdesk or Help Scout and integrate with Amazon using a free trial of ChannelReply.
+Try Zendesk, Freshdesk, Help Scout or Gorgias and integrate with Amazon using a free trial of ChannelReply.
 You’ll never want to go back!